zesterer/chumsky/guide/error_and_recovery.md

 - [`Simple`]: contains the [`Span`], but also the found token at the location of the error.
 This error is a good middle ground between the raw speed of [`Cheap`] and the detailed user-centric focus of [`Rich`], while still being able to satisfy medium performance requirements.

 - [`Rich`]: the recommended type for dealing with user input at the expense of raw speed.
 Rich is still *fast* for applications like compilers and interpreters, and a great choice if you want to give users a pleasant editing experience first and foremost.
-Rich error types contain [`Span`] information as well as found and expected values, a [`Label`] to describe the associated parser construction, the ability to merge errors in the same span, as well as a potential [`Context`] with truly arbitrary data.
+Rich error types contain [`Span`] information as well as found and expected values, a label to describe the associated parser construction, the ability to merge errors in the same span, as well as a potential context with truly arbitrary data.

 ## The [`Span`] Trait